TO: VLCT Members

 RE: ACT 76 – New Unemployment Mandate for Small Nonprofits

 In 2023 the Vermont legislature passed H.217 which became law on June 20, 2023.
-ACT 76 requires, among other provisions, that ALL nonprofit entities, including municipal entities such as cities, towns, villages and various districts, must participate in unemployment insurance regardless of how many individuals they employ.
+ACT 76 requires, among other provisions, that ALL nonprofit entities, including municipal entities such as cities, towns, villages, and various districts, must participate in unemployment insurance regardless of how many individuals they employ.
 Previously, municipal entities that employed four or fewer individuals were exempted from participating in unemployment insurance.
-That exemption will no longer apply, and effective July 1, 2024, ALL nonprofits, regardless of size, MUST be registered with the VT Department of Labor to participate in unemployment insurance.
-These requirements include reporting wages on a quarterly basis, reporting new hires and paying any unemployment claims for which your entity is liable as a result of employee separations.
+That exemption will no longer apply, and effective July 1, 2024, ALL nonprofit employers, regardless of size, MUST be registered with the Vermont Department of Labor to participate in unemployment insurance.
+These requirements include reporting wages on a quarterly basis, reporting new hires, and paying any unemployment claims for which your entity is liable as a result of employee separations.

-Although your organization may already be participating in unemployment insurance, either directly through the state or as a member of VLCT’s Unemployment Insurance (UI) Trust, we are asking you to please help spread the word about this new requirement to other small, nonprofit municipal entities (libraries, fire departments, housing authorities, etc.) that are associated with your city, town, village or district.
-Our communications will only reach so far within the scope of our membership, and we hope all of you can help broaden our outreach as there will likely be financial penalties from the state for municipal entities that fail to register by the required deadline above.
+Although your organization may already be participating in unemployment insurance, either directly through the state or as a member of VLCT’s Unemployment Insurance (UI) Trust, we are asking you to please help spread the word about this new requirement to other small, nonprofit municipal entities (libraries, fire departments, housing authorities, etc.) that are associated with your city, town, village, or district.
+Our communications will only reach so far within the scope of our membership, and we hope all of you can help broaden our outreach, as there will likely be financial penalties from the state for municipal entities that fail to register by the 7/1/2024 deadline.

 Municipal entities have the option of participating as either a taxable or a reimbursable entity with the state for unemployment insurance.

-Taxable entities who newly register with the state:
+Taxable entities that newly register with the state:

-- Will be assigned a “new employer” 1% tax rate.
+- Will be assigned a “new employer” one percent (1%) tax rate.

 - Will pay quarterly contributions to the state based on taxable payroll (capped annually by the state).